AtheMathmo/rusty-machine/README.md

 I don't have a dedicated page for contributions right now as the project is still very small.
 Please feel free to fork, file issues, PRs and all that jazz.

+Additionally I'll start labelling simple issues as `easy`.
+These may be a good starting point if you want to jump aboard!

 #### Help!

 I've probably introduced some bad practices as I've been learning Rust.
 If you have any suggestions for structure or optimization please let me know.